NSombekke/Logic-LLM/improved_blogpost.md

 Table 3 showcases the results of this extension alongside baseline methods and the logics from Pan et al. [1].
 For both Llama-3 models, the standard method achieves the best performance.
 As anticipated, the larger Llama-3-70B model consistently outperforms the Llama-3-8B model across all methods.
 Notably, Logic-LM demonstrates the poorest performance.

-A more detailed analysis of Logic-LM for LTL is provided in Table 7, revealing potential reasons for its low accuracy.
+A more detailed analysis of Logic-LM for LTL is provided in Table 5, revealing potential reasons for its low accuracy.
 The primary issue seems to be that multiple or no answers are considered correct simultaneously, which should not happen.
 This problem could arise from incorrect translation of natural language into the corresponding LTL formulas (as discussed in the next section) or from inaccuracies in the translation to runs.
 Additionally, it is important to note that the dataset was partially manually created, which could have introduced further errors.

-When we examine the accuracy for questions that yielded exactly one correct answer, the results are 47% and 93% for the 8B and 70B models, respectively.
+When we examine the accuracy for questions that yielded exactly one correct answer, the results are 47% and 93% for the 8B and 70B models, respectively (Table 5).
 Comparing these results to the baselines, we see that the Llama-8B Logic-LM outperforms CoT, and the Llama-70B outperforms all methods.
 This observation suggests that improvements in the prompt or the refiner could help the model overcome current limitations, providing a promising starting point for future research.

 Comparing LTL against other the logical reasoning tasks (Table 3), we observe that the standard method performs relatively very well on LTL, while CoT shows medium performance and Logic-LM performs poorly.
 It is important to note that the differences in performance between the methods are much smaller within the other logical reasoning datasets, which may again be attributed to the translation inaccuracies of the model.